nawrin1/PostgreSQL1/README.md

-## How can you perform data modification using UPDATE statements?
+## How can you perform data modification using UPDATE statements? :hammer_and_wrench:
 The UPDATE statement is used to modify the existing records in a table.
 The UPDATE statement can update single or multiple columns using the SET clause.
 The WHERE clause is used to specify the condition for selecting the rows to be updated.
 The syntax is:
 ```
 UPDATE table_name